elasekness/RNASeq_workshop/Day3.md

 	plotPCA(rld, intgroup="Condition")

 > We are coloring by the values in `Condition`.
-If we had additional variables, such as sex, time, or stain, we could include these in our design and color the samples accordingly to determine which best explain the variation we see in PC1 and PC2.
+If we had additional variables, such as sex, time, or stain, we could include these in our design and color the samples accordingly to determine which variables best explain the variation we see in PC1 and PC2.

 * Based on your PCA plot, do you think we have good replicates?
-* Do you think we will get many differentially expressed genes?
+* How do you think this will influence the number of differentially expressed genes we are able to detect?

 You could also plot the normalized read counts of replicates against each other.
-Ideally, all points would be close to or on the 45 degree line, indicating a 1:1 ratio of expression between values.
+Ideally, all points would be close to or on the 45 degree line, indicating a 1:1 ratio of expression between replicates.

 	normalized_counts = counts(dds, normalize=T)
 	plot(normalized_counts$wt1, normalized_counts$wt2)